 The Center for Sustainability and Excellence is a leading boutique firm operating globally that specializes in maximizing your social, economic and environmental impact.
 For more than a decade, we have been helping professionals advance their careers through our certified on-site, online and group training services globally and supporting FORTUNE 500 companies and other organizations to grow and excel through our specialized consulting services, and our unique methodology, which has been successfully applied to more than 100 organizations globally, which allows successful integration of sustainability and significant improvement of ESG performance.

-As CSE’s research department continues to provide valuable insights into various aspects of sustainability and ESG performance, it furthers its commitment to high caliber, up-to-date, training in sustainability for C-Suite executives & Sustainability Managers worldwide, the training department is ready to deliver the next digital Certified Sustainability (ESG) Practitioner Program in September 24-28, 2020.
+As CSE’s research department continues to provide valuable insights into various aspects of sustainability and ESG performance, it furthers its commitment to high caliber, up-to-date, training in sustainability for C-Suite executives & Sustainability Managers worldwide, the training department is ready to deliver the next digital Certified Sustainability (ESG) Practitioner Program in June 11-14 and 15, 2021.
 The Program focuses on all the challenges that professionals have to face in the field of Sustainability Strategy, Supply Chain, Corporate Responsibility and Corporate Communications.

 Don’t miss out on the early bird 10% discount.